 Remove inflammatory foods such as high-saturated fat items and sugar

-A diet high in fat and sugar, and low in fiber decreases beneficial bacterial diversity in the gut.
-The reduction in diversity is associated with chronic inflammatory diseases such as
+A diet high in fat and sugar and low in fiber decreases beneficial bacterial diversity in the gut.

-In animals, sugar disrupted the gut flora, making them more susceptible to colon inflammation.
-This shows that sugar may contribute to gut inflammation and inflammatory bowel disease (IBD) in susceptible people.
-Limiting a high-sugar diet may help prevent IBD as well as other inflammatory and metabolic diseases.
+Sugar disrupts the gut flora in animals, making them more susceptible to colon inflammation.
+This shows that sugar may contribute to susceptible people’s gut inflammation and abdominal.
+Limiting a high-sugar diet may help prevent abdominal discomfort and other inflammatory and metabolic diseases.

-For a healthy gut microbiota, you should follow a diet that consists of lots of fruits and vegetables, is low in fat and sugar.
+For a healthy gut microbiota, you should follow a diet that consists of lots of fruits and vegetables and is low in fat and sugar.
 Also, use probiotic supplements and regularly consume some fermented dairy products such as yogurt or buttermilk.
-[R28].
+[R].

 Use a “Weed and Reseed” Program